Rodeffs/BG3_Builds/solo_honour_mode.md

 ### Act 2

-The only encounter you should skip is the Shadow-Cursed Shambling Mound as it's immune to piercing
+You should skip the encounter with Shadow-Cursed Shambling Mound as it's immune to piercing

 With Kar'niss you must first kill him and only then the other fanatics, otherwise he will kill you with Fanatic Retaliation